Pioreactor/docs.pioreactor/user-guide/01-getting-started/01b-hardware-set-up/01-introduction.md

 You will need the following tools to assemble your Pioreactor:

-1. Your own Raspberry Pi (RPi)
-	*	Displayed are three examples
+1. Your own Raspberry Pi (RPi).
+Displayed are three examples.
 2. A Philip's head screwdriver
 3. Needle-nose pliers